-When traveling Europe, a lot of people skip Norway because of how expensive it is.
+When traveling Europe, a lot of people skip visiting Norway because of how expensive it is.
 While it’s true that Norway is not a budget-friendly destination, it is one of the most beautiful countries in the world, rivaling iconic destinations like New Zealand and Iceland when it comes to natural beauty.

 To top it all off, Norwegians are wonderful people, almost everyone speaks fluent English so it’s easy to navigate, and the scenic fjords are never far from sight.